ACL Tear, Repair & Revision

 Because no two people and no two injuries are alike, Dr. Chudik uses his expertise to develop and provide individualized care and recovery plans for his patients.
 This customized attention explains why patients travel to have Dr. Chudik care for their knee injuries, especially pediatric ACL injuries and patients with failed ACL surgeries.

-To ensure his ACL patients are able to return to sports and activities safely, Dr. Chudik researched and developed a return to sport functional test protocol that provides objective measures for both the athlete and Dr. Chudik to know when it is safe to return, as well as what else needs to be done if the athlete fails to pass the exam.
+To ensure his ACL patients can return to sports and activities safely, Dr. Chudik researched and developed a return to sport functional test protocol that provides objective measures for both the athlete and Dr. Chudik to know when it is safe to return, as well as what else needs to be done if the athlete fails to pass the exam.

 Frequently Asked Questions